 One of the most enjoyable moments in life is seeing a child experience something they have never seen before.
 It may be an exotic animal at a wildlife park, a trip to the theatre, or any form of experience that you think they may enjoy.
 They might want to go to a football or baseball match, or they may want to try sailing, canoeing, or any sporting pursuit.

-These are just a few of the great gifts you can get for kids that doesn’t involve plastic toys.
+These are just a few of the great Christmas gifts you can get for kids that don’t involve plastic toys.

 You know they’ll be getting the latest trends anyway, so why not do something different?